Get all the latest data for Copenhagen

 Do banks lend to foreigners for homes in Copenhagen in 2026?

-As of early 2026, yes, Danish banks and mortgage credit institutions do lend to foreigners for homes in Copenhagen, but the process is easier if you have documented income in Denmark or the EU, local residency, and a clean credit profile.
+As of 2026, Danish banks do lend to foreigners for homes in Copenhagen, but approval is much easier with Danish income, residence status, a CPR or tax number and stable employment.

 You can also read our latest update about mortgage and interest rates in Denmark.